nmerget/gott/README.md

 ![External editor](docs/external-editor.png)

-When you open a script from `scripts/generated/*.jsx` you should be redirected to VSCode and the original `.tsx` file should be open.
+When you open a script from `scripts/generated/*.mjs` you should be redirected to VSCode and the original `.ts` file should be open.

 If you like to open the file in intellij use `open.js -i idea -f {file}`